Chippiannock Cemetery: History

 The property consists of a western slope and the crest of Manitou Ridge.
 The site features gently rolling wooded hills that climb to a broad plateau.
 It is located near the midpoint between the Mississippi and Rock Rivers.
 Hotchkiss designed a system of curvilinear driveways winding around the various burial sections.

 The cemetery includes impressive monuments by Alexander Stirling Calder and Paul de Vigne.
 Many of the monuments reflect attitudes about death and mourning from the Victorian Era.
 Some of the more memorable grave markers include life-size stone statues, a ship's anchor, a six-ton granite ball, a baby's cradle, the sleeping dog statue guarding the Dimick children, and the mourning woman at the Cable monument.

 The Sexton's House is a Gothic Revival farmhouse that predates the cemetery.
 It continues to serve as the home of the cemetery superintendent.
 There are more than 25,000 people buried at Chippiannock Cemetery.
 The preservation of the cemetery is the responsibility of the Chippiannock Cemetery Heritage Foundation as well as other interested citizens.

 Chippiannock was listed on the National Register of Historic Places on May 6, 1994.
 It was the first cemetery in Illinois to be listed on the National Register.

 Popular culture

-It is an important location in Max Allan Collins's graphic novel Road to Perdition, which was the basis for the film of the same name, starring Tom Hanks and Paul Newman.
+It is an important location in Max Allan Collins' comic book Road to Perdition, which was the basis for the film of the same name, starring Tom Hanks and Paul Newman.